mollie/api-documentation/source/reference/v2/onboarding-api/submit-onboarding-data.rst

    :type: object
    :condition: optional

-   Data of the payment profile you want to provide.
+   Data of the website profile you want to provide.

    .. parameter:: name
       :type: string